20 – Whispers of Loyalty and Love

 are tested in the crucible of conflicting loyalties.
 Who will stand tall when the truth comes knocking?

 Rhys arrived back from Berlin early Tuesday evening looking like he’d fought the devil and won on a technicality.
-Stubble shadowed his jaw, and his eyes had that thousand-yard stare that came from too many nights running surveillance in hostile territory.
+Stubble shadowed his jaw, and his eyes had the look of someone still running calculations on a problem that had no clean solution.
 He dropped his duffel in the entryway and headed straight for the kitchen, noticing that the door to Dar’s office was cracked an inch.

 “Coffee on?”
 His voice was rough, abraded.

 “Always,” she didn’t get up or come out.
-Bracing for a confrontation that she was not looking forward to, she could feel her heart beating faster.
+Her stomach had gone tight, the way it always did right before something she’d rather avoid.
 “Logan’s in the basement working on comms with Malik.
 Sean is…somewhere.”
 Sitrep done.

 Rhys’s only acknowledgment was a grunt.
 She heard the cabinet open, the clink of ceramic, and the espresso machine gurgling.
 Then, a lengthy quiet descended—the sort signalling he downed his drink undiluted by the counter, forgetting the utility of chairs.